mathesar-foundation/mathesar-wiki/docs/engineering/architecture/models.md

 | sheet\_index            | integer                  |

 This stores metadata about files which have been uploaded for import into Mathesar.
 We should keep this model. `table_imported_to_id` should be removed (it's not used anywhere is it?).
 Also `max_level` seems like less of a data file attribute and more of an import setting.

-Request from Pavish: We should reduce the number of requests in the import process.
-Right now it's many.
-Consider an RPC endpoint.
-Brent agrees this is a good idea.

 ### PreviewColumnSettings